rascalking/linkerss/README.md

 # linkerss
-Generates an RSS feed of tweets in a timeline that contain links.
+Generates an RSS feed of links from tweets in a timeline.